-Capital and Right-to-Use Leased Assets
+Capital assets, Right-to-Use Leased Assets and Right-to-Use Subscription IT Assets

-As of June 30, 2022, the District had approximately \$162.9 million invested in net capital and right-to-use leased assets.
-Total capital and leased assets of \$257.0 million consist of land, construction in progress, buildings and improvements, equipment, and right-to-use leased assets.
-These assets have accumulated depreciation/amortization of \$94.2 million.
-In fiscal year 2021-22, there were capital asset additions in the amount of \$22.2 million, which primarily includes costs for the North District Center Building Expansion project, and net depreciation/amortization expense of \$8.0 million.
+As of June 30, 2023, the District had approximately \$163.9 million invested in net capital assets, right-to-use leased assets and right-to-use subscription IT assets.
+Total capital, leased and subscription IT assets of \$264.9 million consist of land, construction in progress, buildings and improvements, equipment, right-to-use leased, and right-to-use SBITA assets.
+These assets have accumulated depreciation/amortization of \$101.0 million.
+In fiscal year 2022-2023, there were capital asset additions in the amount of \$7.1 million, which primarily includes costs for the North District Center Building (Firebaugh Center) Expansion project, and net depreciation/amortization expense of \$6.9 million.
 We present more detailed information regarding our capital and leased assets in Note 7 of the financial statements.